casangi/casadocs/docs/tasks/task_msuvbin.rst

    *wproject*

-   Do wprojection correction while gridding.
+   Do wprojection correction while gridding (avoid using for now).
 Default: False

    *memfrac*